PatrykRybak/TravelAgency/README.md

-# TravelAgency
+# Pinguino Travel Agency

-Travel Agency "Pinguino" Website for Web Technologies subject on UAL
+A full-stack web application for a travel agency, created as a project for the Web Technologies classes at the University of Almería (UAL).